 A modifier is a word, phrase, or clause that changes or “modifies” the meaning of something in a sentence.
 When a modifier is placed incorrectly in a sentence and modifies the wrong object, we call it a misplaced modifier.

-Some examples of misplaced modifiers would be the following:
+Some examples of misplaced modifiers in phrases would be the following:

 Jamie built a sand castle with her sister covered in seashells. (sister = covered in seashells)